govtechmy/sekolahku-mod-dataproc/README.md

 - `--entiti` triggers the EntitiSekolah aggregation pipeline.
 - `--analitik` triggers the AnalitikSekolah aggregation pipeline.
 - `--load-polygons` loads OpenDOSM polygon seed data from S3 into `NegeriPolygon` and `ParlimenPolygon` collections
+- `--process-csv-assets <path>` processes CSV with base64-encoded images, validates, decodes, and uploads to S3
 - `--log-level <LEVEL>` adjusts logging verbosity for the current process (choose from `DEBUG`, `INFO`, `WARNING`, `ERROR`).

 The `--entiti` flag writes to the `EntitiSekolah` collection.
 The `--analitik` flag writes to the `AnalitikSekolah` collection.
 The `--load-polygons` flag reads from S3 and writes to the `NegeriPolygon` and `ParlimenPolygon` collections.